brittaniSavery/personal-website/content/posts/a-definition-of-creativity.md

 publishDate: 2020-06-17
 tags:
   - coder
-summary: Can creativity be more than drawing and singing?
+description: Can creativity be more than drawing and singing?
 This post explores how imagination and its limits affect what's considered a creative work.
 thumbnail: creative.jpg
 ---